 The EU Taxonomy is a classification system, the purpose of which is to establish common criteria for environmentally sustainable economic activities.
 According to EU regulations, financial market participants should disclose the proportion of investments that are Taxonomy-aligned.
 However, the Taxonomy is currently under development, and the criteria for all the environmental objectives have not yet been implemented.
-Further, there is not yet any clearly established model and/or standard for how to calculate the proportion of Taxonomy-aligned investments.
 Lastly, company disclosure related to the EU Taxonomy has yet to become widespread.
 Therefore, as of now, the Sub-Fund is committed to 0% as the minimum proportion of investments that are aligned with the EU Taxonomy for environmentally sustainable investments.